-Choice Tree Service is one of the newest, yet best tree care, removal and tree service companies in the region.
-Don’t take our work for it.
+Choice Tree Service is the finest tree service company in the region.
+Don’t take our word for it.
 We invite you to view our referrals.

 Healthy trees are an asset.
 They provide cooling shade, habitat for birds, and can increase the value of your property.
 This information is provided to help you care for the trees around your residence.

 There are some very good things you can do to promote healthy, long-lived trees.
 And there are a number of things you will want to avoid.
 If in doubt, call Choice Tree Service for some helpful Q&A.

 Topping or stubbing are examples of removing large branches from mature trees.
 A topped tree is a disfigured tree and although it was intended to help the tree, the opposite is the result.

 When a large amount of a tree’s canopy (umbrella) is removed, the crown to root ratio is imbalanced and this adversely affects the tree’s nutrition.
 It also exposes the tree to the sun which can result in scalding.
 Topped trees develop multiple branches or suckers, at or near the pruning cut.
 These branches generally are weakly attached and are prone to failure.